diagrams/diagrams-doc/manual/diagrams-manual.rst

 on---generate not just diagrams, but *any* type which is an instance of the `PathLike` type class.

-.. container:: warning

-   Currently, the `circle` function does *not* return any instance of the `PathLike` class!
-It can only return a diagram.
-To get any `PathLike`, use the `circlePath` function instead.
-If you find this annoying, you are `welcome to fix it`_.

-.. _`welcome to fix it`: http://code.google.com/p/diagrams/issues/detail?id=53

 The `PathLike` type class has only a single method, `pathLike`:

 .. class:: lhs